 Differentiation is Dead!

 If we take differentiation to be ‘fixed in-class ability groupings’ for a subject (or even a domain within a subject), then the education research delivers a double whammy!
-Not only are the outcomes associated with it not that impressive [Ofsted recently summed up the evidence with, ‘In-class differentiation, through providing differentiated teaching, activities or resources, has generally not been shown to have much impact on pupils’ attainment’], but there is the further setback that it involves considerable workload for classteachers.
+Not only are the outcomes associated with it not that impressive, but there is the further setback that it involves a considerable workload for class teachers.
 We can think simplistically of teacher workload being either ‘good workload’ (it has a huge impact on outcomes) or ‘bad workload’ (it has little or no impact on outcomes).
 Reducing the ‘bad’ comes before reducing the ‘good’, and, even then, reducing the ‘good’ has to happen without selling out to standards.

 But what are the alternatives?
-Whole class teaching regardless of ability is one option, although, clearly, in some specific domains, such as within the core knowledge of primary maths, the content is so sequential that this approach is obviously going lead to many students receiving input that is simply not targeted at their next steps (i.e. the cognitive load provided will not be suitable for adequate progress).
-Not surprisingly, where studies have shown differentiation to be more impactive, it has often been in comparison to whole-class mixed ability teaching and not an alternative approach (see The EEF Toolkit).
+Whole-class teaching regardless of ability is one option, although, clearly, in some specific domains (such as within the basic skills of primary maths) the content is so sequential that this approach is obviously going to lead to many students receiving input that is not targeted at their next steps.
+In this scenario, the cognitive load provided will not be suitable for adequate progress).
+Not surprisingly, where studies have shown differentiation to be more impactive, it has often been in comparison to whole-class mixed-ability teaching and not an alternative approach (see The EEF Toolkit).
 But what might that alternative approach be?
 The answer is ‘adaptive teaching’.